 RELATED | Marcus Floyd gets life without parole for Officer Thomas Wortham's murder

+A jury will decide if Floyd was fit or unfit when he was on trial in 2015.
 In 2010, Wortham was shot and killed as four men tried to steal his motorcycle in front of his childhood home.
 Wortham's father, a retired officer, shot at the suspects.
 Floyd was injured and Floyd's cousin died.